 JOHN "SNOW-SHOE" THOMPSON: He has to be mentioned mainly because so many still do not realize his accomplishments.
 For 20 years, beginning in 1856, this pioneer tracked the Sierra-Nevada to carry mail between California and Western Utah Territory (Nevada).
 He skied on groove less but cambered skis known as "Norwegian Snow-Shoes," and he also wrote quasi-scientific articles defining ski contests and ski techniques that are remarkably similar to today's slalom, downhill, and recreational skiing formats.
 Buried in 1876 in Genoa NV, this fellow was truly a king of the hill, and one grand dude.

-STAN TOMLINSON: Known as the "Maestro," the affable Tomlinson taught skiing at Squaw Valley for 50 years.
+STAN TOMLINSON: Known as the "Maestro," the affable Tomlinson taught skiing at Palisades Tahoe for 50 years.
 Raised in British Columbia, Tomlinson began skiing in 1932.
 After WWII he became a patrolman at Sun Valley, then he came to Squaw with Emile Allais.
 Effortless on his skis, whether in powder or bumps, Stan was poetry in motion.

 That's twenty...as of January 2006.
 Julia Mancuso went on to Olympic Gold the next month.

 And...among those who have every right to feel slighted for not being on the list above are extreme adventurer, Shane McConkey, current World Cup champion, Daron Rahlves, freestyler, Jonny Moseley, Olympic slalom skier, Bob Ormsby, former National Champ and '64 Olympian, Starr Walton, and Olympians Edith Thys, Kristin Krone, Eva Twardokens, and Bill Hudson.